 Then she called in someone from the office to work out a payment plan with me for the crown because I didn't have dental insurance.
-I guess they just assumed that because I’m 20-something and dress like… well… a blogger, that I wouldn’t be able to afford the procedure.
-I can't really blame them for not seeing my latest income report. 😉
+I guess they just assumed that I wouldn’t be able to afford the procedure because I was a 20-something and dressed like… well… a blogger.
+I can't really blame them for not seeing my latest income report 😉

 *shrug* I feel like I was doing him a favor, but I digress.